SimCity 2000: Development

+There are only about ten minutes of music in the game.
+The music lead, Sue Kasper, was told to make the music moody and dark, like in Blade Runner.
+However she stated she was held back in this goal by the limited capability of sound cards at the time to sustain long notes.
+"One of the limitations you're working with is sustain.
+To have it really moody and dark you need a lot of sustainy-type sounds".
+The music team had to include multiple MIDI files for the DOS and Windows releases.
+Different versions of each MIDI file were optimised for different cards.
+CD-quality sound was not used because of the storage required.
+Many versions of the base game shipped on two 1.44 Mb floppy disks.
+To include the 10 minutes of music at CD quality would have required over 100 Mb of space.
+The 10 minutes of MIDI music by comparison took up only around 100 Kb of space.

+Maxis had a reputation for including extra information in their manuals beyond that which was needed to play the game.
+With this in mind, documentation manager Michael Bremer had initially wanted to write about trends in city planning.
+However, while researching this topic, he learned that most cities are not planned at all.
+So Bremer took a subjective view of the city, and included "people's opinions, in words and pictures, of what "city" means to them.
+There're a few poems, some drawings, some photos, a couple of essays...
+I think it all turned out great".

 Expansion

 In 1994, Maxis released an expansion pack to SimCity 2000 called Scenarios Vol. I: Great Disasters, which included new scenarios based on a number of possible disasters.
 These disasters generally destroy the city and require the player to rebuild the city.
 They include: A UFO attack, two nuclear meltdown scenarios, two major chemical spill scenarios, a large flood, a major hurricane, two firestorm scenarios, a volcano, an earthquake, a high power microwave beam misfire, riots, and a typhoon.

 Alongside the Great Disasters Scenarios package came the introduction of a separate toolset called the SimCity Urban Renewal Kit (SCURK for short).
 It enabled players to modify the images used in-game to represent various buildings in much the same manner as general image manipulation software.
 The player was able to create basic bitmap files of a standard size with a standard 256 color palette.
 The use of limited palette cycling, which permitted animation, was also possible.

 A number of pre-altered graphics packages were distributed, including some which replaced the reward buildings with images of various well known international buildings, such as the Eiffel Tower, but most buildings were made by fan-artists and shared on the Internet.
 Several SCURK designs influenced the designs of SimCity 3000's original buildings.
-The cities made in SCURK can be saved and used for SimCity 2000.
-SCURK would also pave way to a hobby of creating custom cities for SimCopter and Streets of SimCity.
+The cities made in SCURK can be saved and played in SimCity 2000.
+SCURK can also be used to create custom cities for SimCopter and Streets of SimCity.